Irexvi/Irexvi/README.md

 About me👋
 - 🎓 Electromechanical Engineer.
 - 🌱 Programmer in Python and C/C++.
-- 🍰 InfluxDB and Grafana.
+- 🍰 InfluxDB, MySQL and Grafana.
 - 👀 IoT Software Analyst.
 - 📫 [LinkedIn](https://www.linkedin.com/in/garodriguezv/)